-I obtained my doctoral degree from University of Manchester Medical School in 2014, studying social and value-based decision-making impairments in patients with major depressive disorder.
-After that I have worked as a postdoctoral researcher in RIKEN Brain Sciences Institute (Tokyo) and Center for Information and Neural Networks (CiNet; Osaka) working on computational models of decision-making under uncertainty and in competitive, social interactive games; while developing an interest in computational psychiatry.
-I have recently joined the University of Oxford where I will be working with Dr. Mike Browning to study reinforcement learning impairments in major depression including their underlying neurobiology; implementing computational models of decision-making in volatile environments.
-My other interests involve evolutionary models of human social behaviours and their disruption in clinical populations.
+I obtained my doctoral degree from University of Manchester Medical School in 2014, studying social and value-based decision-making impairments in patients with major depressive disorder and their neurobiology.
+After my graduation, I have worked as a postdoctoral researcher in RIKEN Brain Sciences Institute (Tokyo) and Center for Information and Neural Networks (CiNet; Osaka) working on computational models of decision-making under uncertainty and in competitive, social interactive games.

 Pulcu E and Elliott R (2015).
 Neural origins of psychosocial functioning impairments in Major Depression.
 The Lancet Psychiatry 2(9): 835-843 DOI: DOI: 10.1016/S2215-0366(15)00237-0

 Pulcu E, Thomas EJ, Trotter, McFarquhar, Juhasz, Sahakian, Deakin, Zahn, Anderson, Elliott R (2015).
 Social economical decision making in current and remitted major depression.
 Psychological Medicine DOI:10.1017/S0033291714002414